 We are grateful to our staff who have demonstrated rapid ingenuity and deep concern for those we accompany.
 They are a clear example of the beauty of our shared humanity.

-As we have celebrated Easter and begun to celebrate Ramadan, we long for light amid the difficulties of these days.
 We long for a “new normal” after this pandemic where we respect the dignity of all in our common home.